telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Request payload**_

-The payload is an object representing the entity identified by the ID in the URL parameter.
+The payload is an object representing the attributes to update in entity identified by the ID in the URL parameter.
 The object follows the JSON entity representation format (described in [JSON Entity Representation](#json-entity-representation) section and side [Simplified Entity Representation](#simplified-entity-representation) and [Partial Representations](#partial-representations) sections), but omitting `id` and `type` fields.